mongodb/docs/source/uuid.rst

   # check that the retrieved UUID matches the inserted UUID
   assert document['uuid'] == uuid_obj

-Native :class:`uuid.UUID` objects can also be used as part of MongoDB queries::
+Native :py:class`uuid.UUID` objects can also be used as part of MongoDB queries::

   document = collection.find({'uuid': uuid_obj})